 A course which covers the same topics as MATH 161 while using a workshop experience and collaborative learning to give special emphasis to the development of problem-solving skills.
 Enrollment is by invitation of the Department of Mathematics.
 [Q]

 An introduction to discrete structures and algorithms and some mathematical tools and methods of reasoning that aid in their development and analysis.
 Topics include: propositional and first-order logic, sets, counting, probability, algorithms, mathematical induction, relations, graphs, and trees.

 An introductory course emphasizing standard methods and reasoning used in analyzing data.
 Topics include exploratory data analysis, design of experiments, least squares analysis, probability, sampling distributions and methods of inferential statistics.
 Includes an introduction to a statistical computing package.
-Not open to students who have credit for PSYC 120.
+Not open to students who have credit for PSYC 120 or Biostatistics.
 [Q]

 A continuation of MATH 162.
 Topics include vector algebra, vector calculus, partial derivatives, gradients and directional derivatives, tangent planes, the chain rule, multiple integrals and line integrals.